 Betting on the NFL isn’t as simple as picking a team and hoping they win.
-Nowadays, there are countless options to wager on various items in the National Football League.
+Nowadays, there are countless options to wager on various events which all hold different NFL odds.
 Listed below are various ways that you can bet on the NFL and explanations for each.

 Point Spread Betting